A novel by Todd R. Lockwood

 (Quickly navigate to any chapter by clicking on the three horizontal lines in the upper left corner of this window.)

-Monday night, 2 am, JetBlue terminal at JFK.
-Everything has shut down for the night.
+It’s Monday night, and it’s late.
+I’m sitting in the JetBlue terminal at JFK and wishing I was home.
 I missed the 11:16 pm flight to Burlington by one minute.
-Next flight: 8:30 am.
+Next flight out: 8:30 am.
 A nearby hotel room seems like a logical plan, except that everything I’d want to have with me is in my checked bag.
 I’ll sit it out.

-There’s barely a human in sight, only the guy who tests the shrieking door alarms at each gate—yet another reason to travel with noise-cancelling headphones.
+There’s only one soul in sight, the guy who tests the shrieking door alarms at each gate—yet another reason to travel with noise-cancelling headphones.
 Song birds that live inside the terminal descend on the seats and carpeting to eat the crumbs.
 Squadrons of them bolt up and down the concourse, emboldened by the scarcity of humans.

 Stephen Kiernan’s new novel, The Baker’s Secret, beckons from my briefcase.
 I’m already 200 pages in.
 The question is, will the story continue to compel me enough to stay awake.
 The cast of characters has already etched in my mind.
 So I dive into the silence of my headphones and open to the next page.
 Within a few paragraphs, I’m in northern France again, in a German-occupied village.
 Lives are hanging by threads, making my travel predicament seem trivial.